 Does installing WashCAP give the car wash access to the service station’s POS system then?

 Absolutely not – WashCAP only sends information about wash sales to the car wash’s POS system.
 It has no access at all to any other transactions that take place at the service station.
 The car wash and service station POS systems remain completely independent and neither has any access to the other.

 How do I create a relationship with a neighboring service station?

 The answer depends on the type of service station you’re considering.
 If the station is independently owned, you can work directly with the proprietor.
 On the other hand, if your neighbor is a company owned service station, you will have to go through the proper corporate channels.
-In either case, DRB Systems is ready to provide you with documentation showing that WashCAPS is a safe and secure system that provides service station with an added revenue source.
+In either case, DRB Tunnel Solutions is ready to provide you with documentation showing that WashCAPS is a safe and secure system that provides service station with an added revenue source.
 WashCAPS also makes it possible for service stations to offer their customers the convenience of purchasing a car wash at the pumps.
 This can be an especially attractive incentive for service stations that have competitors with car wash bays on site.